UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ESP32-WROOM/ReadMe.md

-# Quick and easy flasher/updater for [Marauder](https://github.com/justcallmekoko/ESP32Marauder) v4 OEM or ESP32-WROOM chips!
+# Quick and easy flasher/updater for [Marauder](https://github.com/justcallmekoko/ESP32Marauder) ESP32-WROOM!

+## This flasher/updater will work for any ESP32-WROOM chip or the v4 OEM Marauder.

 Looking for a Linux/OS X version?
 [Check out SkeletonMan's Python edition!](https://github.com/SkeletonMan03/FZEasyMarauderFlash)